frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 |--------|---------|
 | 🎯 **Focus** | AI-native architectures for data lakes and advanced analytics |
 | ☁️ **Cloud** | Multi-cloud environments |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"This is more of a capability I've developed across multiple projects rather than a single project.
+I design AI-native data architectures — meaning the data infrastructure is built from day one to support AI and ML workloads, not retrofitted later.*
+>
+> *For data lakes, I think about feature stores from the start.
+How will ML engineers access historical features for training?
+How will production models get real-time features for inference?
+I design the schemas and partitioning strategies with these use cases in mind.
+On GCP, this often means BigQuery with materialized views for feature serving.
+On AWS, it's Redshift with a feature store layer or SageMaker Feature Store.*
+>
+> *The distributed pipelines need to handle both batch training data and real-time inference.
+I've built architectures where the same data flows through streaming (Kafka/Kinesis) for real-time scoring and batch (Dataproc/EMR) for model retraining.
+The key is keeping them in sync and avoiding training-serving skew.*
+>
+> *Marketing platform integration is a big part of my experience.
+I've built connectors for Google Ads, Meta, LinkedIn, X, and TikTok — each has its own API quirks, rate limits, and data structures.
+I normalize everything into a common schema so downstream analytics and ML models don't need to know which platform the data came from.*
+>
+> *For reporting, I build Looker dashboards on GCP and QuickSight on AWS that connect directly to the optimized warehouse tables.
+The key is pre-computing the heavy aggregations in Dataform or dbt so dashboard queries are fast.
+I also build automated alert systems that notify stakeholders when metrics cross thresholds.*
+>
+> *BigQuery optimization is something I've spent a lot of time on — partitioning strategies, clustering, materialized views, slots reservation for predictable performance.
+Same principles apply to Redshift with distribution keys and sort keys.*
+>
+> *I also build APIs that expose the data.
+Sometimes stakeholders need programmatic access — maybe a web app needs to show real-time campaign performance, or another team's pipeline needs to pull aggregated data.
+I design REST endpoints that hit optimized views and implement proper caching.*
+>
+> *The ML automation piece is about closing the loop.
+The data pipelines feed ML models, the model outputs feed back into the data warehouse, and automated systems generate insights or take actions.
+For example, an automated system that detects declining customer engagement and triggers a personalized re-engagement campaign."*

 ### 🔧 Capabilities